How to Play the Ukulele for Kids

 For those who had the patience to comply with these steps along with your little darling, we wish to be the first to congratulate you!
 Good job!

-A number of new songs, a couple of new chords, and maybe a few totally different strumming patterns to make things attention-grabbing and your child will likely be on the way to learn this great new instrument!
+A number of new songs, a couple of new chords, and maybe a few totally different strumming patterns to make things attention-grabbing and your child will likely be on the way to learning this great new instrument!